 The MMK Museum of Modern Art on the northern edge of Frankfurt’s Old Town is also a must-see.

 You can stroll along the promenade along the river Main and across one of its pedestrian bridges which connect to the Sachsenhausen district such as the 19th-century Eiserner Steg bridge.

 From 2012 to 2018 a restoration project was put into effect between these locations to restore the area to its former glory.
 Buildings, squares, and streets were reconstructed as they would have appeared before the war, boasting a similar style and creating an atmosphere akin to what you would have traditionally been greeted by here.

-In addition to historic; attractions, the Old Town has a fabulous collection of traditional cafes and restaurants dotted around the streets and squares, it makes this the perfect choice for those seeking to explore the culture and history of the city.
+In addition to historic; attractions, the Old Town has a fabulous collection of traditional cafes and restaurants dotted around the streets and squares.
 Whether learning about the area’s past or taking in its beauty with a meal or a drink, you are assured of a cultural experience like no other in Altstadt.

 From the front of the city hall, you will have lovely views of the six steep-roofed, half-timbered terraced houses on the eastern side of the square.
 This is the best area of the Christmas market in December, with traditional market stalls selling charming seasonal crafts and serving warm drinks.

-The hotels in Frankfurt in this area are slightly higher rates than the rest of the city but it’s worth staying in the heart of the city within walking distance to the top attractions!
+The hotels in Old Town are slightly higher rates than the rest of the city but it’s worth staying in the heart of the city within walking distance to the top attractions!

 Stay in Altstadt if this is your first visit; you want to do lots of sightseeing, history, and culture of the city; you prefer a more traditional location; you travel to Frankfurt in December and for Christmas Markets; you travel without a car;

 Best places to stay in Frankfurt in Zentrum-Altstadt: